cjmartin/launchcalendar.org/_posts/2025-03-12-falcon-9-punch-and-spherex.md

 payload-type: satellite
 payload-description: >-
-  NASA's PUNCH (Polarimeter to Unify the Corona and Heliosphere) mission, a set of four small satellites to study the sun's corona and solar wind, launched alongside the SPHEREx space telescope, designed to map the sky in infrared.
+  NASA's PUNCH (Polarimeter to Unify the Corona and Heliosphere) mission, a set of four small satellites to study the Sun's corona and solar wind, launched alongside the SPHEREx space telescope.
+SPHEREx (Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer) is designed to map the sky in infrared, observing over 450 million galaxies and 100 million stars to study the evolution of the universe and the search for life's key ingredients.
 links:
   - title: >-
       SpaceX rocket launches NASA SPHEREx space telescope and PUNCH solar probes